Herban Legends and Clinical Pearls

 Herbal First Aid takes advantage of widely available materials such as kitchen spices, weeds and wild plants.
 Knowing which useful remedies are often close at hand can be empowering to communities, especially those facing economic challenges, a catastrophic natural disaster, or just simply those who wish to live closer to the earth and focus on resilience and self sufficiency.
 This class will cover basic herbal first aid skills and assessment tools gathered from Greta’s 26 years of herbal first aid and healthcare practice.

-The House That Herbs Built: How Herbal Medicine Creates Safe Space for People with Mental Illness
+The House That Herbs Built: Creating Safe Space for People with Mental Illness

 Terpenes, a class of organic compounds, have gained increasing attention lately due to their lore in the aromatherapy realm as well as their recent notoriety in the field of cannabinoid therapeutics.
 Hundreds of plant species contain terpenes in notable concentrations — concentrations that allow for therapeutic effect.
 In this lecture we will take a journey through a jungle of small molecules and talk about the therapeutic effects of specific terpenes and the plants that contain them.